pxlxingliang/abacus-test/README.md

 - `ABBREVIATION`: define some abbreviation, and is only valid for `image`.
 - `param`: the detail setting for each test.
   - test-name: the name of your test, and is same to that in `if_run`.
 If the name of one test is not defined in `if_run`, it will be ignored.
-    - `save_path`: define the path to save the results of this test
+    - `save_path`: define the path to save the results of this test.
+If this key is not defined or if is deined to be "" or None, the value will be replaced to be the path defined by "-s" (the args of abacustest, the default of "-s" is "result/date_of_today" like "result/20230101")
     - `run_dft`: define the detail of the running of your jobs.
 The value is a list of dictionaries.
 You can set any number of dictionaries.
       - `ifrun`: if set it to be `false`, will skip this part.
+      - `sub_save_path`: the path to save the results of this part in `save_path`, which means the real save path will be "save_path/sub_save_path".
+If this key is not defined, or is defined to be "" or null, the real save path will be "save_path".
       - `iamge`: define the image name.
 Also you can use the name defined in `ABBREVIATION`.
 Progrma will firstly check if the image name is defined in `ABBREVIATION`, if yes, the name will be replaced by the value in `ABBREVIATION`, and if no, the iamge name will be kept to be value of `iamge`.
       - `example`: The folder names of your jobs.
 Here assume that you have 5 jobs and the folder names are 000, 001, 002, ..., 004.
 You can write as ["000", "001", "002", "003", "004"], and also you can write as ["00[0-4]"] that can be recongnized by `glob.glob`.
 Besides, you can put some folders in a list, and they will be set as one group and run the jobs serially.
 Such as: [["00[0-1]"],"00[2-4]"], "000" and "001" is one group, each of "002", "003" and "004" is one group and total 4 groups.
       - `ngroup`: split `example` to `ngroup` groups, and will apply `ngroup` machines to run the jobs.